buildpacks/spec/platform.md

 - `run-image.topLayer` must contain the uncompressed digest of the top layer of the run-image
 - `run-image.reference` MUST uniquely identify the run image.
 It MAY contain one of the following
   - An image ID (the digest of the uncompressed config blob)
-  - A digest reference to a manifest stored in an OCI image registry
+  - A digest reference to a manifest stored in an OCI registry
 - `stack` MUST contain the json representation of `stack.toml`

 #### `io.buildpacks.project.metadata` (JSON)